Jesschop/myrepo/README.md

-# myrepoConnecting by R with GitHub
+# myrepo Connecting by R with GitHub
+R functions and code for MTG paper